UbiOps has support for GPU deployments, but this feature is not enabled for customers by default. Please contact sales for more information.

 GPU deployments are usually quite large.
 Therefore, it takes more time than usual (like 30 seconds) to scale from zero to one instance.
 After the first request, the requests are much faster until the instance shuts down again when the maximum idle time of the deployment version is reached.
 You may want to set the minimum number of instances to a higher value than zero to prevent scaling down to zero instances.
 Of course this has an impact on the costs as instances will always be running.

 UbiOps provides base environments with CUDA already installed.
 They can be selected when creating a deployment version.
-For example, it's possible to select
+For example, it is possible to select the base environment

-python3-8_cuda which contains Python 3.8 and CUDA 11.0.3 and is based on an Ubuntu 20.04 base image.
+ubuntu22-04-python3-10-cuda11-7-1 which contains Python 3.10 and CUDA 11.7.1 and is based on an Ubuntu 22.04 base image.
 It is encouraged to use the available environments with CUDA drivers, but not required.
 Alternatively, a ubiops.yaml file can be used to install a custom version of CUDA on an environments without CUDA installed, such as

 Here we will highlight how to run two of the most popular machine learning libraries on GPUs.